 Website Security Tips

-Do not use the same user name and password for all of your logins, especially if it is some variation of a pet, child or maiden name with your birth year thrown in for good measure.
-Do use passwords that make your head spin.
-Read my post on using a password manager, which comes with a Password Generator, and sign up today.
-The cost and effort are minuscule compared to what it will take to rebuild a hacked website.
+Do not use the same username and password for all of your logins, especially if it is some variation of a pet, child or maiden name with your birth year thrown in for good measure.
+Do use passwords that make your head spin—recommendations are for a minimum of 12 characters (a mix of upper and lower case, special characters and numbers).

 I highly recommend you use a password manager, which have a Password Generator that creates passwords that are virtually impossible to be cracked.
 Also, enabling two-factor authentication adds another layer of protection to the login entry portal.

 4. Use a reCaptcha plugin.
 Using a reCaptcha plugin doesn’t even let the robot hackers have a chance at breaking in through your WordPress admin login or contact form(s).
 I recommend Invisible reCaptcha.

 5. Purchase the Premium version of a reputable and effective security plugin.
 The better ones scan your site to make sure it’s clean, then protect it against brute force attacks, malware, and spam.
 Some even speed up your site.
 WordFence is my personal favorite (message me to learn more).

 6. Make sure you have a full (and current) site backup that is not stored on your host server.
 In this virtual age, a backup of anything is a must.
 Don’t forget about backing up your new website or make the mistake of assuming that your host or designer has it backed up.

 Not only do you want to make sure that your site is being regularly backed up, you want the backup files to be stored off the server.
 Why?
 I’ve seen hacking jobs that have completely destroyed everything in the hosting account, including the backup file.
 If you do get hacked and you have an uncorrupted backup file, getting back online is usually as simple as erasing everything that’s been corrupted and restoring your latest backup.